-California's motor vehicle sales tax is 7.5 percent.
-Contra Costa County's sale tax is 8.25 percent.
+In California motor vehicles are taxed consistent with the general sales tax.
+Contra Costa County's minimum sales tax rate is 8.25 percent, with slightly higher rates of 8.5 in Richmond and El Cerrito.
 At present, the prospect of increasing the local sales tax above this rate is unlikely.